FAQs on Tickets

 Feeds is strictly for internal team collaboration that helps teams ideate, discuss, and work together.

-You can start a private conversation with other agents by sending a direct message.
+You can start a private conversation with other agents by sending a direct message within feeds.

-How to prevent certain email IDs from creating tickets?
+How do I prevent certain email addresses from creating tickets?

 It is not uncommon for businesses to send newsletters, promotions, and greetings to your support mailbox.
-There are also situations where your support email address would be in cc of a conversation, or you receive notifications from 3rd party apps, firewalls, etc. These emails will spam your queues with unreal tickets, which in turn hurts your productivity.
+There are also situations where your support email address would be in cc of a conversation, or you receive notifications from third-party apps, firewalls, etc. These emails will spam your queues with unreal tickets, which can impact productivity.

 1. Mark the unwanted tickets as spam a couple of times so that all future tickets from that contact will eventually be moved to the Spam folder without any need for manual intervention.